surajp/two-step-file-upload/README.md

 ## Contents

-This repository contains 2 LWCs `fileUploadLocal` and `fileUploadSF` which make uploading a file a two-step process.
+This repository contains an LWC called `fileUploadLocal` and an Aura Local Action called `fileUploadServer` which make uploading a file a two-step process.

 ### Uploading files locally